MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 ]
 ```

-This result shows the top similar documents to `queryVector`, constrained to a 100-mile radius.
+This result shows the top similar documents to `queryVector`, constrained to a 100-mile radius and open businesses.
 Each result includes the similarity score and metadata, demonstrating how DiskANN in Cosmos DB for MongoDB supports combined vector and geospatial queries for enriched, location-sensitive search experiences.

 ### [HNSW](#tab/hnsw)